In search of quality home care? Discover the types of home care available to you and your loved one and how to begin your journey with home care.

 You may also consider cashing out on your life insurance policy, but this usually does not provide an adequate amount of cash to pay for home care.
 Even choosing a reverse-mortgage to help you pay for you or your loved one’s home care only unlocks a portion of your equity.

-Truehold can significantly expand your options for types of home care you can afford.
-Our unique and simple lease-back solution can help you liquify your investments when you need it most so that you can pay for the home care option you choose or use this financial cushion for any of your personal needs.
+Truehold can expand your options for types of home care you can afford.
+Our sell and stay transaction can help you liquify your investments when you need it most so that you can pay for the home care option you choose or use this financial cushion for any of your personal needs.

-Truehold understands how important it is for seniors to remain in their homes while they receive care and works hard to make a variety of care options more accessible for older adults and those who require special accommodations.
-To learn more about how to pay for your at-home care by unlocking your home’s equity, visit Truehold’s guide on aging at home while preserving wealth and wellbeing.
+Truehold understands how important it is for seniors to remain in their homes while they receive care.
+To learn more about how to pay for your at-home care by unlocking your home’s equity, visit Truehold’s guide on aging at home.

 Chat with a real person & get an offer for your home within 48 hours.